 Tip 5: Format, Format Format!

 Always format your essay so that it is clear and well organized.
 There are many ways to format an essay, so just find one that suits your writing style and stick to it.
-However, the easiest way is just to format your essays base on Point, Evidence, and Analysis/Evaluation.
+However, the easiest way is just to format the base of your essay on Point, Evidence, and Analysis/Evaluation.

 Point: [Link your point to thesis]